-Attend a financial aid session at your school.

-Look for fliers at your school or visit

-delawarestudentsuccess.org/events.
+Attend a virtual information session.
+Visit delawarestudentsuccess.org/events.

 December and January: Stay on Track

 Enjoy your winter break, but remember to stay on track.
 Finish lingering applications, continue to apply for scholarships, submit the FAFSA, and start thinking about the summer.